-Work already compl Homeowner prior to application to the Pi submitting an Eligible work that needs to be completed Ineligible work Expense Category Expense Description Recorded in RCV report and may be used to calculate Reimbursement Recorded in RCV and may be used to offset Duplication of Benefits Eligible Expense in the Scope of Work (as per Minimum Construction Specifications) Ineligible unless specific exemption is provided by the Program Repair of the Residential Structure Structural, interior and exterior repairs of the home or manufactured housing unit.
-Including, but not limited to, repair or replacement of doors, windows, drywall, roof, floors, plumbing, gas, electrical, water heaters, replacement of utility lines, connection to utilities, and HVAC. \checkmark \checkmark \checkmark Elevation of the Residential Structure Elevation of the home or manufactured housing unit plus all associated structural, interior and exterior repairs of the home.
-Including, but not limited to, repair or replacement of doors, windows, drywall, roof, floors, plumbing, gas, electrical, water heaters and HVAC. √ (when required per flood map) √ (when required by flood map) √ (when required per NFIP / flood maps)
+Eligible Work complet homeowner Resilient • Eligible work that needs to be completed Ineligible work Expense Category Expense Description Recorded as RCV Values may be used to calculate Reimbursement Recorded as DOS Value considered only when other benefits available to cover the cost Recorded in the Scope of Work (as per Minimum Construction Specifications) Ineligible unless exemption is provided by the Program Repair of the Residential Structure Structural, interior and exterior repairs of the home or manufactured housing unit.
+Including, but not limited to, repair or replacement of doors, windows, drywall, roof, floors, plumbing, gas, electrical, water heaters, replacement of utility lines, connection to utilities, and HVAC.
+YES NO YES NO Elevation of the Residential Structure Elevation of the home or manufactured housing unit plus all associated structural, interior and exterior repairs of the home.
+Including, but not limited to, repair or replacement of doors, windows, drywall, roof, floors, plumbing, gas, electrical, water heaters and HVAC.
+YES (when required per flood map) NO YES (when required per NFIP / flood maps) NO Reconstruction of the Residential Structure Complete reconstruction of the home or replacement of a manufactured housing unit, including demolition of the damaged dwelling/MHU.
+YES NO YES NO